 The Turks glorified tulips long before the Dutch

 You may have heard that tulips "come from Turkey."
 It would be more accurate to say that before the Europeans paid any attention, the early botanists of the great Ottoman Empire, also called the Turkish Empire, were very interested.
-In fact, the Turks were cultivating tulips as early as 1,000 AD.
+The Turks were cultivating tulips as early as 1,000 AD.
 But their empire was far larger than modern-day Turkey.
 The tulips Europeans finally imported hail from areas that are now parts of Russia, around the Black Sea, the Crimea, and even the steppes north of the Caucasus, all parts of the ancient Ottoman Empire.

 The Tale of the Tulip

 A famous legend from Turkish lore tells of a handsome prince named Farhad who was stricken with love for the fair maid, Shirin.
 One day he heard that she had been killed, and in his grief, mounted his favorite horse and galloped over a cliff to his death.
-It is said that from each droplet of his blood, a scarlet tulip sprang up, making the flower an historic symbol of perfect love.
+It is said that from each droplet of his blood, a scarlet tulip sprang up, making the flower a historical symbol of perfect love.

 During the glory of the Ottoman Empire, the Sultans celebrated the tulip, and the flowers became part of the trappings of wealth and power.
-One famous story tells of a Sultan who spent too much on a tulip festival which ultimately led to him "losing his head."
+One famous story tells of a Sultan who spent too much on a tulip festival, which ultimately led to him "losing his head."
 So well before the Dutch began their love affair with tulips, they were widely celebrated in their native lands.
 Today, the tulip is still the national flower of Turkey.

-During the 1500s, early botanical drawings in Europe fueled the fire of interest in the tulip which eventually resulted in the notorious Dutch financial panic known as "Tulipomania".
+During the 1500s, early botanical drawings in Europe fueled the fire of interest in the tulip, which eventually resulted in the notorious Dutch financial panic known as "Tulipomania".

 The Tulip goes to Europe

 Clusius was mostly interested in the tulip's scientific importance, probably hoping to find medicinal uses for the bulbs.
 However, since people in Holland had seen the famous drawings, some became more interested in the flowers as money-makers for the developing ornamental floral trade.
-Clusius fueled the fire by being very secretive and protective with his bulbs, and after awhile, the public was so determined to have the tulips that some were even stolen from his gardens.
+Clusius fueled the fire by being very secretive and protective with his bulbs, and after a while, the public was so determined to have the tulips that some were even stolen from his gardens.
 This was the beginning of the famous "Tulipomania."

 Tulipomania: The famous rise and fall of the "great tulip craze."

 Once a few bulbs got beyond the protective grasp of Clusius, they were considered very precious rarities.
-As a trade in the bulbs began, the prices began to rise.
+As trade in the bulbs began, the prices began to rise.
 Through the early 1600's the prices skyrocketed as an actual trading market developed.
-As the hybrids became more and more glamorous, the limited supply of certain bulbs became highly prized by the rich, who ultimately, were willing to pay almost any price.
+As the hybrids became more and more glamorous, the limited supply of certain bulbs became highly prized by the rich, who ultimately were willing to pay almost any price.
 By 1624, one tulip type, with only 12 bulbs available, was selling for 3000 guilders per bulb, the equivalent of about $1500 today.
-(Imagine…and you can have a very similar "Rembrandt" tulip bulb now for about 50 cents!)
+(Imagine, and you can have a very similar "Rembrandt" tulip bulb now for about 50 cents!)
 Just a short time later, one famous sale is recorded for a single bulb going for the equivalent of $2250 plus a horse and carriage!
 It was an incredible bubble, and it was about to burst.

 During the 1630s, the frenzy continued as notarized bills of sale were being issued for bulbs, fraud and speculation were rampant, and what always happens with financial "bubbles" happened.
 The crash came in 1637.
 Many rich traders became paupers overnight, and the prices finally settled at a much more practical level.
 Of course, all this did not reduce the real demand, the love of the sheer beauty of the flowers.
-So ever since those days, the enterprising Dutch have built one of the best organized production and export businesses in the world.
-Today, over nine billion flower bulbs are produced each year in Holland, and about 7 billion of them are exported, for an export value of three quarters of a billion dollars.
-According to the Netherlands Flower Bulb Information Center, the USA is the biggest importer of Dutch bulbs, and in a recent year, $130,000,000 worth of Dutch bulbs (at wholesale) were imported.
+So ever since those days, the enterprising Dutch have built one of the best-organized production and export businesses in the world.
+Today, over nine billion flower bulbs are produced each year in Holland, and about 7 billion of them are exported, for an export value of three-quarters of a billion dollars.
+According to the Netherlands Flower Bulb Information Center, the USA is the biggest importer of Dutch bulbs, and in recent years, $130,000,000 worth of Dutch bulbs (at wholesale) were imported.

 Daffodil: The flower that means spring

 Daffodil, Narcissus, Jonquil.
 First, let's settle the names.
 The official botanical name of the whole genus is Narcissus.
 Daffodil is the common name.
 Jonquil is a "species name" within the Narcissus genus.
 This means that certain daffodils are called Narcissus jonquilla.
-Some people, particularly in our Southern states, use Jonquil as a common name for the whole genus, but it's really the species name for a minor group having multiple smaller flowers on each stem.
-So when you're using the common name, all colors, sizes and types are Daffodils.
+Some people, particularly in our Southern states, use Jonquil as a common name for the whole genus, but it's the species name for a minor group having multiple smaller flowers on each stem.
+So when you're using the common name, all colors, sizes, and types are Daffodils.
 If you get into the botanical or Latin names, they all begin with Narcissus (the "genus") and end with a different "species" name.

-The famous Poet's Daffodil , for example, is Narcissus poeticus.
+The famous Poet's Daffodil, for example, is Narcissus poeticus.
 It has that name simply because Linneaus, the man who devised our botanical nomenclature, decided that a certain wild species (white petals with a small bright-colored center) was the one that inspired the ancient tale of Narcissus, handed down by the poets since ancient Greek times.

 Jonquil?
 And as mentioned, a small, multi-flowered yellow daffodil type is botanically Narcissus jonquilla.
 Of course, you don't need to know the botanical names to enjoy daffodils.
 Just choose the colors and types you like.
 But the story of Narcissus is interesting.